What is dead volume?

 Lastly, environmental conditions can impact the dead volume, these factors include air temperature and humidity.

-Air temperature and the resulting surface temperature have an inverse relationship: as the air temperature increases, the surface tension decreases.
+Air temperature and the resulting surface tension have an inverse relationship: as the air temperature increases, the surface tension decreases.
 Similarly, relative humidity and surface tension also have an inverse relationship.
 As relative humidity increases, the surface tension of the liquid decreases.

 Keep these considerations in mind when designing and performing your protocols, and happy pipetting!